aspnet/SignalR/specs/HubProtocol.md

 On the Callee side, it is up to the Callee's Binder to determine if a method call will yield multiple results.
 For example, in .NET certain return types may indicate multiple results, while others may indicate a single result.
 Even then, applications may wish for multiple results to be buffered and returned in a single `Completion` frame.
 It is up to the Binder to decide how to map this.
 The Callee's Binder must encode each result in separate `Result` messages, indicating the end of results by sending a `Completion` message.
 Since the `Completion` message accepts an optional payload value, methods with single results can be handled with a single `Completion` message, bearing the complete results.

+On the Caller side, the user code which performs the invocation indicates how it would like to receive the results and it is up the Caller's Binder to determine how to handle the result.
+If the Caller expects only a single result, but multiple results are returned, the Caller's Binder should yield an error indicating that multiple results were returned.
+However, if a Caller expects multiple results, but only a single result is returned, the Caller's Binder should yield that single result and indicate there are no further results.

+## Completion and Results

+A Invocation is only considered completed when the `Completion` message is recevied.
+Receiving **any** message using the same `Invocation ID` after a `Completion` message has been received for that invocation is considered a protocol error and the recipient should immediately terminate the connection.

 If a Callee is going to stream results, it **MUST** send each individual result in a separate `Result` message, and the `Completion` message **MUST NOT** contain a result.
 If the Callee is going to return a single result, it **MUST** not send any `Result` messages, and **MUST** send the single result in a `Completion` message.
 This is to ensure that the Caller can unambiguously determine the intended streaming behavior of the method.
 As an example of why this distinction is necessary, consider the following C# methods:

 ```csharp